-The program encourages students who experience or witness behaviour of serious concern in the course of their training to address the situation in accordance with the Protocol for students to report mistreatment or other kind of unprofessional behaviour (PDF).
+The program encourages students who experience or witness behaviour of serious concern in the course of their training to address the situation in accordance with the Student Mistreatment Protocol.

 If the incident is relatively minor and the student feels comfortable doing so, it is recommended that the student discuss the situation directly with the person whose behaviour seemed unprofessional.
 Minor incidents are typically single, apparently isolated events that are troubling, yet do not strike the student as having a significant impact on the learning environment.
 This direct approach recognizes the role of collegial conversation, and emphasizes the principle of addressing problems locally wherever possible.
 The student may also wish to approach another trusted MD Program teacher, leader, or administrative staff member for advice.